 - Update your resume/LinkedIn profile with all related projects/internships

-- Search for full-time positions through ESF Career Services Office, LinkedIn, job search sites, OrangeLink, academic department, friends, and relatives
+- Search for full-time positions through the Office of Career Services, LinkedIn, job search sites, Handshake, academic department, friends, and relatives

 - APPLY/FOLLOW UP, APPLY/FOLLOW UP, APPLY/FOLLOW UP!!!!!